MistyKurien/Select-Four-2/README.md

 - 2022 data loaded onto the database
 - 2023 awards data added
+- Cleaned data from CSVs and rearranged columns to match structure of our database
+- Eliminated duplicate records and ensured no loss of data
 - Lost data in the updated Lahman database restored in Batting, Parks, People, PitchingPost, and Schools
+- ID names changed for normalization purposes and to ensure that JOINs work seamlessly